amaliujia/TalentGuysPool/README.md

 Based on Html, CSS, Javascript, MySQL, PHP and ThinkPHP.

+The objective is to design a project of school-enterprise talent bank to help the undergraduates for better job hunting.

-I really miss the hacking time with you guys, @陈学家 @吴文杰, as well as our team - SYSU_WxW.
+And I really miss the hacking time with you guys, @陈学家 @吴文杰, as well as our team - SYSU_WxW.

 ThinkPHP
 ==============